 Since I am again returning to matters concerning rats, I cannot neglect to mention a miracle of God, which in identical form was reported many years ago in the town of Hamelin in Westphalia concerning the banishment of rats; which story, because of its unusual nature, is definitely worth remembering, and there to conclude, that the Almighty created some odd creatures, without instilling in them human reason.

 It is difficult to piece together any logical story from these accounts, but one can note that the people of Hamelin had a strong belief that children from their town disappeared in the year 1284.
-In fact, even in the 16th century they would note this event, such as when a new gate was built along the town walls.
-At this gate they inscribed the following message: “In the year 1556, 272 years after the magician led 130 children out of the town, this portal was erected.”
+Even in the 16th century they would note this event, such as when a new gate was built along the town walls.
+At this gate they inscribed the following message:

 In The Pied Piper: A Handbook, Wolfgang Mieder provides translations of the various historical accounts of the Pied Piper story, as well as looks at the explanations given to what might have actually happened.
 Some theories suggest that these children had taken part in the Children’s Crusade or were victims of the Black Death.
 Some historians believe the story might have originated with young men from Hamelin who were killed at the Battle of Sedemunder in 1259.
 A more recent theory proposes that these were young people (not necessarily children) who were recruited to move east to Transylvania – in the second half of the thirteenth century many Germans were being persuaded to settle in these new communities.